OP-TEE/optee_docs/architecture/libraries.rst

 libmpa
 ******
-Now deprectated, used to the the BigNum library in OP-TEE.
+Now deprecated, used to provide the BigNum library in OP-TEE.